Data Structures - AVL Tree

 Why AVL Tree?

-- When we compare these two samples, we see that the worst search effort was reduced from six to three.
+- When we compare these 2 samples, we see that even in the worst case scenario, search effort was reduced from 6 to 3.

-AVL tree is a binary search tree that is either empty or that consists of two AVL subtree, TL and TR whose heights differ by no more than one.
+AVL tree is a binary search tree that is either empty or that consists of two AVL subtrees, Left subtree TL and right subtree TR whose heights differ by ≤1.
 This height difference is called Balance Factor.
 Balance factor for any node in AVL tree must be +1, 0, (or)-1.

 |HL-HR| < = 1

 Whenever we insert a node into a tree (or) delete a node from a tree, the resulting tree may be unbalanced.
 We must rebalance this unbalanced tree.
-The balancing of AVL tree is done by rotating node to either left or right.
+The balancing of AVL tree is done by rotating the node either to the left or to the right.